Romania: 7 Unique And Fantastic Day Trips From Brasov

 Unique Day Trips From Brasov

 Please note that all the following ideas suggest getting around by car.
 If you do not have a car, you can hop on the train on the Bucharest-Brasov route and then go around by renting a taxi tour.
 It brings you to the sites, wait for you, and brings you back to your hotel afterward.
-The most hotels n Brasov offer such taxi services to the main attractions in that area.
+Most hotels n Brasov offer such taxi services to the main attractions in that area.
 But in my opinion, the most convenient way to explore Transylvania is going by car.

 First Day Trip From Brasov To Poiana Brasov

 Poiana Brasov is the sister city of Brasov.
 It is located a bit higher than Brasov itself and is perfect for snow and winter sports lovers.
 It is the top spot for skiing and other winter sports and is also the most popular tourist area in Romania.
 Only half an hour by car from Brasov you can easily spend the whole day there with skying, snowboarding, back horse riding, or relaxing in one of the day spas.
 With all those activities it is a great opportunity for a relaxed and/ or fun day and also the closest of these day trips from Brasov.

 Short facts: located 30 minutes car ride from Brasov old town, the total length of ski domain is 24.5 km, the best time for winter sports: December-April